anhdhbn/kaggle/README.md

     And follow the instruction.

 - You only need to `Commit` again in the same kernel to get everything up and running again after terminate the server. `Root password` and host address information will be reset each time you commit.
-- You will need multiple `Kaggle` account and multiple `ngrok` account to get multiple server at the same time.
+- You will need multiple `Kaggle` account to get multiple server at the same time.

 ## **How to terminate the server**
 - Go to https://www.kaggle.com/kernels and look at the `Your Recent Kernels` section and hit `Stop`.